Experience Gilded Age style and splendor at this marvelous estate renowned for its elegant gardens and rare Berkshire “cottage.”

 A self-guided landscape tour brochure provided with admission to house and/or gardens.
 Download a trail map here.

-Please Note: This trail map is only accurate during the summer season.
-If you are visiting the property during one of our signature festivals or private events the parking, access to the property, and other features will be different.
+Please Note: If you are visiting the property during one of our signature festivals or private events the parking, access to the property, and other features will be different.
 Keep an eye on social media or the FAQS/confirmation emails for your event for the most updated information.

 on this page